rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

 {{% tabs %}}
 {{% tab "v2.5.8+" %}}

 - [Outputs](#outputs-2-5-8)
 - [ClusterOutputs](#clusteroutputs-2-5-8)

 # Changes in v2.5.8

-The Outputs and ClusterOutputs can now be configured by filling out forms in the Rancher UI.
+The `Outputs` and `ClusterOutputs` can now be configured by filling out forms in the Rancher UI.

 <a id="outputs-2-5-8"></a>
 # Outputs

-The Output resource defines an output where your Flows can send the log messages.
-Outputs are the final stage for a logging flow.
+The `Output` resource defines where your `Flows` can send the log messages. `Outputs` are the final stage for a logging `Flow`.

-The output is a namespaced resource, which means only a Flow within the same namespace can access it.
+The `Output` is a namespaced resource, which means only a `Flow` within the same namespace can access it.

 You can use secrets in these definitions, but they must also be in the same namespace.

-For the details of Output custom resource, see [OutputSpec.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/output_types/)
+For the details of `Output` custom resource, see [OutputSpec.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/output_types/)

-The Rancher UI provides forms for configuring the following Output types:
+The Rancher UI provides forms for configuring the following `Output` types:

 - Amazon ElasticSearch
 - Azure Storage